-The rendering to the left is an artists first hand impression of what a Victorian slum looked like.
+The rendering above is an artists first hand impression of what a Victorian slum looked like.
 The squalid and unsanitary conditions that were brought on by immense overcrowding made life very dismal for poor Victorian children and their families.
 East London had the most well-known slums of that time.
 The upper crust of society referred to the east side as the “darkest London”.
 London had slums in other areas also.
 The different slums were given names such as Whitechapel, Spitalfields, Bethnal Green and Old Nichol.

 It was the general opinion of many of the wealthy Victorian families that the slums were brought on because of laziness, sin and lack of principle and self-discipline among the people who lived there.
 As the overcrowding and conditions of the slums worsened it was harder to ignore.
 The conscientious sector of society such as journalist, ministers and moral reformers debated accurately that the slums were brought on by a rapid growth in population and the explosion of industrialism during that time.

 As I’ve stated before the differences between the rich and the poor classes were vast.
 As you can imagine this caused great curiosity among the poor about how the wealthy people lived.
 But a surprising aspect of society in the late 1800’s is that the wealthy upper class had their own curiosities about how the poor lower class lived.
 They would actually put on their “common clothes” and go down to the slums for sight seeing trips.
 “Slumming” became the name for this form of tourism.